 Give a Basket of Teacher Supplies

-You could hit your local Dollar Tree store and fill a basket with school supplies that your provider uses often.
-This is a great way for you to do the shopping for them!
+You could hit your local dollar store and fill a basket with school supplies that your provider uses often.
+This is a great way for you to do the shopping for them.
 Maybe they could use some new cups, wipes, pacifiers (for when one gets lost), or paper and pens.
 You could pick up a great container while you're there and fill it up with teacher-like goodies.

 Write a Heartfelt Thank You Card

 A little appreciation can go a long way.
-Tell your daycare provider how much they mean to you and your family.
-Share a favorite memory you’ll remember always about your child and him or her.
+Tell your day care providers how much they mean to you and your family.
+Share a favorite memory you’ll remember always about your child and the provider.
 Express how thankful you are that they are in your lives and that you hope they have a beautiful holiday season.

 No matter what you give your daycare provider it’s the thought that counts.
 Most teachers don’t expect anything so if giving a gift is out of your means you won’t be judged for it.
 This time of year is about showing love so however you can do that, do just that.